Yoctol/bottender/packages/bottender-dialogflow/README.md

 ### projectId

-The ID of your DialogFlow Project.
+The ID of your Dialogflow Project.

 Type: `string`.
 Required.